TennoAndros/be-cf5-project/README.md

 - `GET /api/users/:username` ➡️ GET a specific user using a username parameter.

+- `PATCH /api/users/:username` ➡️ PATCH a user if you are the owner, changing the info.

-- `DELETE /api/reviews/:username` ➡️ DELETE a user if you are the owen .
+- `DELETE /api/reviews/:username` ➡️ DELETE a user if you are the owner.

 - `POST /api/users/login` ➡️ POST Logs in a user and responds with a JWT token if successful.